Dileep2896/spotify_clone/Readme.md

 # Spotify Clone Mobile Application

 A full-stack music streaming application that replicates the core functionalities of **Spotify**.
-This project showcases my skills in **Flutter** for mobile development, **FastAPI** for backend services, and **Cloudinary** for media management.
+This project showcases my skills in **Flutter** for mobile development, **FastAPI** for backend services, **PostgreSQL** with **SQLAlchemy ORM** for database management, and **Cloudinary** for media management.
 The app allows users to listen to music, upload new tracks, manage playlists, and perform various other tasks in a Spotify-like environment.

 ## Table of Contents